RAloysia/course-recommendation-app/README.md

 requirements.txt: Lists all the Python packages required to run this app.
 Dataset: The data used to train and test the recommendation engine.
 Make sure this file is in the correct format before running the app.

-🌟**Feedback**

-We value your feedback!
-If you have any suggestions, find any issues, or want to share your experience with the app, please use the feedback form within the app.
-This helps us make the system even better.

 **🙌 Acknowledgements**

 Special thanks to the developers and open-source contributors who made this project possible by providing the libraries and frameworks we used.